Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 | Right to Rent Checks | Before every new tenancy + follow-up checks for time-limited permission | Up to £10,000 per tenant (first offence), £20,000 (repeat), or up to 5 years imprisonment |

-| Tenancy Deposit Protection | Within 30 days of receiving the deposit | 1x to 3x the deposit amount, plus inability to serve Section 21 notice |
+| Tenancy Deposit Protection | Within 30 days of receiving the deposit | 1x to 3x the deposit amount, plus blocked Section 8 possession grounds |

-| "How to Rent" Guide | At the start of every new tenancy | Cannot serve a valid Section 21 notice |
+| "How to Rent" Guide | At the start of every new tenancy | Possession routes may be restricted; treated as a baseline tenant-information duty |

 | HMO Licence | Every 5 years | Up to £30,000 fine, unlimited fine on criminal prosecution, plus rent repayment orders |